pu2clr/SI4735/README.md

 ### EEPROM support

 Depending on your MCU memory size, to use SSB mode may not be possible due to the large amount of memory required by the patch.
 To solve this problem this library implemented the function __downloadPatchFromEeprom__.
 This function reads the patch content from an external EEPROM and transfers it to the SI4732-A10 or SI4735-D60 devices.
-To run this function you must have an external I2C EEPROM device well configured with your MCU and the Si4732/35 device on I²C bus.
+To run this function you must have an external I2C EEPROM device configured with your MCU and the Si4732/35 device on I²C bus.
 Also, the EEPROM must have the patch content generated by the sketch SI47XX_09_SAVE_SSB_PATCH_EEPROM stored in it.
 [See folder TOOLS](https://github.com/pu2clr/SI4735/tree/master/examples/TOOLS/SI47XX_09_SAVE_SSB_PATCH_EEPROM).

 The example [SI4735_06_SSB_EEPROM](https://github.com/pu2clr/SI4735/tree/master/examples/SI47XX_01_SERIAL_MONITOR/SI4735_06_SSB_EEPROM) shows this functionality on an Arduino Pro Mini.

 The example [SI47XX_03_SSB_Tiny4kOLED](https://github.com/pu2clr/SI4735/tree/master/examples/SI47XX_05_ATTINY85/SI47XX_03_SSB_Tiny4kOLED) implements this functionality on an ATtiny85.

-To store the SSB patch content into an external EEPROM connected to your MCU via I2C bus, you need to run a special schetch before.
+To store the SSB patch content into an external EEPROM connected to your MCU via I2C bus, you need to run a special sketch first to program the EEPROM.
 [See sketch SI47XX_09_SAVE_SSB_PATCH_EEPROM](https://github.com/pu2clr/SI4735/tree/master/examples/TOOLS/SI47XX_09_SAVE_SSB_PATCH_EEPROM).

 __Attention__: The full ssb patch needs about 16KB on eeprom.  __All data that you have stored before into your eeprom device will be lost after the execution of the sketch SI47XX_09_SAVE_SSB_PATCH_EEPROM__.